deity-io/falcon-platform-docs/docs/platform/integration/contentful/overview.md

 This module provides Contentful API resolvers for the `@deity/falcon-blog-extension` package.
 Please read this documentation carefully since all of the steps has to be completed for a smooth integration.
 Basically 2 actions are required and described in the following documentation;

-1. Update the configuration of Falcon Server - see the [Getting started](./getting-started) section for that
+1. Update the configuration of DEITY Middleware - see the [Getting started](./getting-started) section for that
 2. Add our set of Contentful Content Models - see the section [Content models](./content-models) section for that